apsdehal/RepCRec/README.md

 ## Acknowledgements

-We would like to Acknowledge Prof. Dennis Shasha for his constant support, prompt question answering and lectures this semester.
+We would like to acknowledge Prof. Dennis Shasha for his constant support, prompt question answering and lectures this semester.

 ## License
 MIT